-After participating in your employer's qualified retirement plan, you have earned a vested interest in all or part of your benefits, including the contributions you've made, your employer's contributions, and any growth in value of the account.
+After participating in your employer's qualified retirement plan, you have earned a vested interest in all or part of your benefits, including the contributions you've made, your employer'scontributions, and any growth in value of the account.
 Now you are changing jobs or retiring and are anticipating a distribution from the plan.
 What should you do?
 Your assets in the plan may represent a substantial source of your future retirement income.
 We can help you explore the options available to you, including how exercising each option could affect the taxation of your retirement assets.

-Typically, a plan participant leaving an employer has four options with respect to their vested qualified retirement plan benefits that constitute an "eligible rollover distribution" (and may engage in a combination of these options depending on their employment status, age, and the availability of the particular option):
+Typically, a plan participant leaving an employerhas four options with respect to their vested qualified retirement plan benefits that constitute an "eligible rollover distribution" (and may engage in a combination of these options depending on their employment status, age, and the availability of the particular option):

-Cash out the benefits and take a lump sum distribution from the current plan subject to mandatory 20% federal income tax withholding as well as income taxes and the 10% early withdrawal penalty tax, or offering fees, acquired fund fees and expenses, or interest payments on borrowed funds.
+Cash out the benefits and take a lumpsum distribution from the current plan subject to mandatory 20% federal income tax withholding as well as income taxes and the 10% early withdrawal penalty tax, or continue tax-deferred growth potentialby doing one of the following: